Gillings School of Global Public Health

 Area of interest

 Liza Makowski, Ph.D. is an assistant professor of Nutrition, Division of Nutrition Biochemistry in the Departments of Nutrition at the UNC Gillings School of Global Public Health.
 She earned a Ph.D. in the Department of Nutrition at the Harvard School of Public Health on fatty acid binding proteins, for which she received NIH-NRSA F32 and NIH-LRP fellowships.
 Dr. Makowski also obtained a Masters in Medicine from Harvard Medical School as a Lucille P. Markey Fellow.
 Liza completed postdoctoral studies in the Duke University Stedman Center for Nutrition and Metabolism.The main focus of her work is to understand and ultimately manipulate substrate metabolism in immune cells in order to improve the inflammatory and metabolic status of individuals and control the pathogenesis of complex diseases such as obesity, insulin resistance, and cancer.
 Dr. Makowski has expertise in mitochondrial metabolism and inflammation in the macrophage and other immune cells, using biochemistry, molecular and cellular biology, histological, microarray expression and metabolomic analysis.
-Dr. Makowski was a recipient of an NIH K99/R00 to investigate macrophage mitochondria’s role in metabolism and inflammation, is currently PI on a Mary Kay Foundation grant, and co-investigator on multiple NIH (U01) and Department of Defense grants to examine obesity, metabolism, and cancer.
+Dr. Makowski was a recipient of an NIH K99/R00 to investigate macrophage mitochondria’s role in metabolism and inflammation, is currently PI on an R21 Provocative Question from the NCI and Mary Kay Foundation grants, and co-investigator on NIH (U01) and Department of Defense grants to examine obesity, metabolism, and cancer.